Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Plan Backhauls and Reduce Empty Return Trips

-Empty return trips are one of the biggest contributors to dead mileage.
-Identify return load opportunities proactively, assign nearby jobs to vehicles completing deliveries, and consolidate loads where operationally possible.
-Even partial load optimisation on return corridors can significantly reduce empty kilometres.
+Identify return load opportunities proactively, assign nearby jobs to vehicles completing deliveries, and consolidate loads where possible.
+Even partial load optimisation on return corridors can significantly cut empty kilometres.

 4